The Casket Lottery

 The Casket Lottery is an American indie rock band from Kansas City, Missouri signed to Second Nature Recordings and Big Scary Monsters.
+It was founded by Nathan Ellis and Stacy Hilt in the 1990s.

 History

 1997

 The band started in 1997 after Nathan Ellis spent time on the road with Coalesce.
 He and Stacy Hilt struck up an instant friendship and love for music beyond the hardcore and metal roots of Coalesce.
 After leaving Coalesce in the fall of 1997, Ellis assumed bass duties, filling the hole left by Stacy's departure.
 A chance meeting at a local benefit show reunited Nathan and Stacy once again, at which time he presented Stacy with the basement tracks that would end up on the Diver cassette and Dot, Dot.
 They found a perfect complement to their musical background in a then 15-year-old drumming phenom Nathan (Jr.) Richardson.
 The band has toured across the United States numerous times (with Reflector, Small Brown Bike, Rocky Votolato, Proudentall, and Limbeck among others), and has released a healthy number of records.